classyllama/devenv-vagrant/provisioning/roles/classyllama.varnish/README.md

         - { role: varnish, varnish_instance: { name: prod, port: 6081, admin_port: 6082 }}
         - { role: varnish, varnish_instance: { name: stage, port: 6091, admin_port: 6092 }}

+## License

+This work is licensed under the MIT license.
+See LICENSE file for details.

+## Author Information

+This role was created in 2017 by [David Alger](https://davidalger.com/) with contributions from [Matt Johnson](https://github.com/mttjohnson/).